 The death benefit goes to the deceased’s successor, and that portion of ownership is transferred to the remaining owners.

-Buying an inexpensive 10, 15 or 20 year term plan is often the best and most economical solution when funding a buy sell agreement with life insurance.
+While you could purchase universal life insurance or other types of permanent life insurance, buying an inexpensive 10, 15, 20 or 30 year term plan is often the best and most economical solution when funding a buy sell agreement with life insurance.

-Feel free to call us toll free at 1-800-380-3533 or simply email us if you have questions or need any more information.
+If you need life insurance to fund buysell agreement, call or text us at 800-380-3533 or simply email us if you have questions or need any more information.
 We will help you to obtain the best rate and value!!